DevOps4Networks/IOX-Notes/829_PSU/README.md

 That looks like this (note
 that the white cable that looks like it is going into the top of the Molex slipped when I took the photo.
-It actually goes into the hole on the right of the bare metal cable):
+It actually goes into the hole on the right of the bare metal ground cable):

 ![The Hack](images/the_hack.png)